Munawwar Qari: Life

-Munawwar Qari was the youngest child in a family of Islamic scholars and received his education in Tashkent and Bukhara.
-In 1901, he opened Tashkent's first Maktab to follow the Jadids new method of teaching.
+Munawwar Qari was of an ethnic Uzbek origin.
+He was the youngest child in a family of Islamic scholars and received his education in Tashkent and Bukhara.
+In 1901, he opened Tashkent's first Maktab to follow the Jadids' new method of teaching.
 He also wrote textbooks for use in schools and published literary works of other authors, while publishing and editing The Sun, one of the first independent newspapers in Russian Turkestan.

 After the Russian Revolution, he continued working as a teacher, but was arrested and deported to a Gulag camp in 1925 and shot in 1931 after being convicted for "counter-revolutionary activities".
 His grave can be found in Moscow's Yagankovo cemetery.

+Education

+Since his father was left a young orphan, he received his initial education from his mother.
+He learned the science of recitation and Tajweed from his teacher Osman Domla, and memorized the Qur'an.
+He studied at the Yunuskhan madrasa in Tashkent.
+In 1885-1890, he studied at the Mir-i-Arab madrasa in Bukhara, but did not finish his studies and returned to Tashkent to work as an imam and teacher.
+He continued his studies at the Eshonquli Dodxoh madrasa.